isovector/certainty-by-construction/src/book/4-setoids.lagda.md

 when they are defined in exactly the same way.
 We've also looked at *constructions over equality,* which allow us to derive new notions of equality out of others, like we did with function extensionality.
-But in this chapter we will discuss the notion of *quotients* --- that is, asserting by fiat that two non-propositionally-equal things are in fact, equal.
+But in this chapter we will discuss the notion of *quotients*---that is, asserting by fiat that two non-propositionally-equal things are in fact, equal.

 A favorite example of quotienting for mathematicians are the so-called "ring of natural numbers modulo $n$," more tersely written as $\mathbb{N}/n\mathbb{N}$.
 But what is this ring?
-This ring is the mathematical way of saying "clock addition" --- that is, we pick some $n$, maybe $n = 12$ for an example, and say that whenever our arithmetic gets to $n$ it overflows back to 0.
+This ring is the mathematical way of saying "clock addition"---that is, we pick some $n$, maybe $n = 12$ for an example, and say that whenever our arithmetic gets to $n$ it overflows back to 0.
 This is the peculiar fact that, on an analog clock, we have the fact that $11 + 2 = 1 (\text{mod} 12)$.